ARM-software/arm-trusted-firmware/docs/about/features.rst

    in ROM but is accessed through a jump-table that may be stored in read-write memory, allowing for the library code to be patched.

--  A prototype implementation of a Secure Partition Manager (SPM) that is based on the SPCI Alpha 1 and SPRT draft specifications.
+-  Support for the Secure Partition Manager Dispatcher (SPMD) component as a new standard service.

 -  Support for ARMv8.3 pointer authentication in the normal and secure worlds.
    The use of pointer authentication in the normal world is enabled whenever